dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 to God is real because God is undeniably real.
 The absence of God isn't truth.
 It's a power vacuum that is almost always filled by some bunk kitsch cult of personality.

+### misc facebook discussion on atheism

+if it's a question that humans have asked for the entirety of history and pre-history and your answer isn't "Brahma" or "Buddha" or "God" or "Yahweh" or "Yaldaboath" ... but instead, your answer is "No, I don't believe in any of those" then, right there, you've stated a belief in an answer to a question which is unquestionably universal.

+Atheism is not the lack of a belief system. in fact, if it weren't a label, itself, you couldn't relate to other people with the same belief system... omfg, no offense to you, but i personally cannot stand the "it's not a belief system" argument. because it's factually, logically and demonstrably false, invalid, fallacious. again, no offense to y'all, personally. this is an argument that's played out many times.

+atheism is a conviction in belief that overwhelming evidence disproves God. if science didn't give you that evidence, atheists likely would believe something else.
+Why? because they would need God, just like they NEED science. every person has a NEED to understand the world.

+however, to me, science does give plenty of evidence for God. and i think atheists are foolish for rejecting the accumulated wisdom of dozens of generations by rejecting Christianity and religion.
+What do atheists replace that with? nothing. we're talking about the Bible, a book that, for millenia, was the ONLY book that people thought worth creating institutions that paid people by the hundreds to copy by hand. they thought it was that important.

+for the militant and political atheists out there, what do you replace it with? oh, nothing? great! oh, cult of personality and state-worship?
+OH GREAT, worship of a man like Kim Il-Sung or Stalin ... wow! one generation of accumulated wisdom & knowledge!! how do you think that's going to work out? what happened in 1989?

+but u know what's funny? it doesn't matter if religion itself were to be annihilated, eventually people would have to face the reality that a superintelligent AI has a come-to-Jesus moment.
+Aint' that hilarious?! take that little nugget of epiphany, tear a page out of the Communist Manifest, shove it in a pipe and smoke it because that movement is FUNDAMENTALLY PHILOSOPHICALLY FLAWED.